-Business in general is among the top 20 highest paying college majors, according to Glassdoor research, with specific focuses such as accounting, finance, statistics and economics also being in the high-earning ranks.
-Furthermore, the Bureau of Labor Statistics posits in its Occupational Outlook Handbook that business and financial operations occupations are projected to grow 10 percent through 2026, faster than the average for all occupations, adding more than 773,000 new jobs.
+Business, in general, is among the top 20 highest paying college majors, according to Glassdoor research, with specific focuses such as accounting, finance, statistics, and economics also being in the high-earning ranks.
+Furthermore, the Bureau of Labor Statistics posits in its Occupational Outlook Handbook that business and financial operations occupations are projected to grow 10% through 2026, faster than the average for all occupations, adding more than 773,000 new jobs.

 Therefore, regardless of which business major you pursue, whether it be a Bachelor of Science in Finance (BSF) or Master in Business Administration (MBA) it will open the door to many opportunities in a variety of fields.
 You can do yourself a favor by focusing on your career aspirations early on and getting advice from those who have traveled the same path.
 If you aspire to graduate with a job offer in hand, here are five pieces of advice to ensure you are competitive to prospective employers:

 1-Maximize your college experience